peterlembke/infohub-articles/english-text/infohub-installation.md

 We can manage without HTTPS.

 ### Public folder
 Some web hotels have a public folder.
 Everything in public_html should be there.
-The rest of the files go outside of that folder.
+The rest of the files go outside that folder.
 It does not matter what the public folder name is.
 Infohub will cope.

 ### Database
 You need to configure a main database in file `folder/config/infohub_storage_data.json`